-Left: Blinking lines and appropriate labels were added to the contour slide 1) to show primary somatosensory representation of big facial whiskers ("barrel field", S1BF) in the cerebral cortex (Cx); 2) to separate ventral posteromedial (VPM) and ventral posterolateral (VPL) nuclei from ventrobasal complex (VB).
+Left: Blinking lines and appropriate labels were added to the contour slide 1) to show primary somatosensory representation of big facial whiskers ("barrel field", S1BF) in the cerebral cortex (Cx); and 2) to divide ventrobasal complex (VB) into ventral posteromedial (VPM) and ventral posterolateral (VPL) nuclei.
 Unrecognized thalamic nuclei, which were not labeled with their specific names, are labeled with "Th" so they all will be included in the final reconstruction of the thalamus.
 Right: Updated CAF slide.